yooper/your-rapport/README.md

 # 🧩 Your Rapport – Collect, Reflect, and Collaborate.

-Your Rapport is a "Chrome Extension" digital archiving and intelligence tool that collects online conversations using intelligent screenshot automation and makes the content fully searchable for professionals, amateurs, and archivists who need to preserve, analyze, or audit digital dialogue across platforms, Your Rapport bridges visual capture with text-based search, turning ephemeral interactions into permanent, searchable records.
+Your Rapport is an open source "Chrome Extension" digital archiving and intelligence tool that collects online conversations using intelligent screenshot automation and makes the content fully searchable for professionals, amateurs, and archivists who need to preserve, analyze, or audit digital dialogue across platforms, Your Rapport bridges visual capture with text-based search, turning ephemeral interactions into permanent, searchable records.
 Your Rapport is an Open Source tool that implements the best practices for